You just poured everything you had into an epic piece of content.

 Our own content team uses CoSchedule.
 Their software is specifically built to make this easy, and they’re huge advocates for resharing blog posts, building in features to “fight for the good cause.”

-Yes, I know, why am I telling you such a basic, overused, old school promotion tactic?
+Yes, I know, why am I telling you such a basic, overused, old school promotion and content distribution tactic?

 Because it’s really not.

-I’ve seen some discussion lately about how this tactic has been so overdone for so long that it’s useless now.
+I’ve seen some discussion lately about how this distribution strategy has been so overdone for so long that it’s useless now.
 But it’s absolutely not.

-Even if it’s no longer a 100% guarantee that the companies you feature will promote the heck out of it, you still need to get it in from of them.
+Even if it’s no longer a 100% guarantee that the companies you feature or mention will promote the heck out of your post, you still need to get it in front of them and make them notice you.
 And one of the best and easiest ways to do that is still giving them a quick mention on social.

-It may not be a guarantee, but they can’t share it if they don’t know about it.
+It may not be a guarantee for success, but companies can’t share your content if they don’t know about it.
 We’ve been saying this for years.

 Let’s go back to social media reach.
 There are lots of things you can do to improve a post’s visibility.

 A great and underutilized one is pinning posts to your profiles.
-You can do it with Facebook, Twitter, and LinkedIn.
+You can do it with Facebook, Twitter, or LinkedIn.
 Other networks have “similar but different” options to feature specific posts.

-This lets you keep one post from your page or profile front and center, probably above the fold.
-So no matter how long has passed or how many new social posts have been published, it’s still one of the first things your profile visitors see.
+This ensures you keep one post from your page or profile front and center, probably above the fold.
+So no matter how much time has passed or how many new social posts have been published, it’s still one of the first things your profile visitors see.

-It can be used to announce company news, as Buffer does above, to showcase conversations and campaigns, or to promote certain pieces of content.
+It can be used to announce company news, to showcase conversations and campaigns, or to promote certain pieces of content.
 For an extra boost to new posts, pin them to your profile as soon as they’re published.

 Sharing posts on your company’s social accounts only really takes advantage of a fraction of its real audience online.